tlrmendonca/bookstore-backend/README.md

 3. Many of the API methods do not use any *service* layer, which would not be a good practice in a production application, but for the sake of brevity, only a few methods actually utilize a *Router -> Service -> Database* pattern.

+4. Auth is literally just for show.
+In a real scenario, there would be at least roles with permissions and tokens would bear a role rather than just being accepted by default.
+A login system would kind of be required, but that's out of scope for this demo.

 ### Structure:
 ```
 /app/